mohitpai/journey-optimizer.en/help/using/campaigns/experiment-report-calculations.md

 The confidence sequence for an individual variant `ν` is central to the statistical methodology used by Adobe.
 You can find its definition in [this page](https://doi.org/10.48550/arXiv.2103.06476) (reproduced from [Waudby-Smith et al.]).

-If you are interested in estimating a target parameter `ψ` such as the conversion rate of a variant in an Experiment, the dichotomy between a sequence of ‘fixed-time’ Confidence Intervals (CIs), and a time-uniform Confidence Sequence (CS) can be summarized as follows:
+If you are interested in estimating a target parameter `ψ` such as the conversion rate of a variant in an Experiment, the dichotomy between a sequence of 'fixed-time' Confidence Intervals (CIs), and a time-uniform Confidence Sequence (CS) can be summarized as follows:

 ![](assets/statistical_4.png){width="500" align="center"}